 Summary & Final Thoughts

 Imagine the possibilities if supplementing phytocannabinoids actually helped stop CECD!

-When we look at the Endocannabinoid system, it is clear to see that this complex system of cannabinoid receptors, endocannabinoid molecules, and metabolic enzymes does have serious functions, especially when it comes to homeostasis.
-We should, however, remember that our body is tightly regulated, and overstimulation of the ECS could be detrimental long term or have side effects we just don’t know.
+When we look at the Endocannabinoid system, it is clear to see that supporting this complex system of cannabinoid receptors, endocannabinoid molecules, and metabolic enzymes is vital for biological harmony.